vsoch/vsoch.github.io/_posts/2018/2018-08-16-opensource-art.md

 Visual arts and open source software development are traditionally (mostly) separate.
 You occasionally see digital artists that have expertise that spans into data visualization, but let's think about what the typical gallery or art show looks like.
 It's likely the case that you see artist work attributed to one or a few individuals.
-An artist "portfolio" online encompasses pictures of their work.
+An artist online portfolio encompasses pictures of their work.
 The paintings in your favorite gallery are done by one individual, or perhaps a collaboration between a small group.
 The exception is with groups like the <a href="https://www.media.mit.edu/research/?filter=projects" target="_blank">
-MIT Media Lab</a> that I've been taken with since I discovered them, and my close friend walked me through a hallway of paper butterflies on the campus.
+MIT Media Lab</a> that I've been taken with since I discovered them, when my friend walked me through a hallway of paper butterflies on the campus.
+I could have stayed in that magical place forever.
 When you see this combined beauty in technological and visual design, there is a moment of pause.
 It's just so beautiful.

 But back to talking about traditional art - where you have galleries of things hanging on the wall, or